ahmedmorsy123/codecrafters-shell-csharp/README.md

 - No input redirection (`<`)
 - No append redirection (`>>`)
 - No globbing (`*`, `?`)
+- Aliases are not expanded in command execution (stored but not yet used)

 ## Future Enhancements

-- Command aliases
+- Alias expansion in command execution
-- Shell scripting support
+- Shell scripting support (.sh file execution)
 - Job control (fg, bg, jobs)
 - More sophisticated globbing
 - Brace expansion
 - Command substitution
+- Environment variable expansion in commands

 ## License